matipatapon/BatteryMonitor/README.md

 - BATTERY_LEVEL_CHECK_INTERVAL - interval in seconds of checking battery level
     - Default 30 seconds - battery will be checked every 30 seconds
-- BATTERY_LEVEL_TRIGGERS - which battery levels should trigger speaker
+- BATTERY_LEVELS_TO_TRIGGER_NOTIFICATION - which battery levels should trigger speaker
   - Default - 20%, 15%, 10%-1%
   - Battery level will be said once it hits given trigger
   - Multiple triggers can be triggered at once ( if triggers are 10 and 9 but battery level will jump from 11% to 8%, battery level will be said once )